puckawayjeff/dotfiles/docs/MOTD Integration.md

 ### Manual Setup

-If `install.sh` was run without sudo, or on a system that doesn't support update-motd:
+If `sync.sh` was run without sudo, or on a system that doesn't support update-motd:

 ```bash
 # Create the MOTD fragment manually (not a symlink, per man update-motd)